back

 I noted what I thought the platform got right—the lessons were bite-size less than 10 minutes each with some interactivity, layout and format variety, with questions or quizzes to confirm comprehension.
 And I noted the UX problems—the bite-sized lessons encouraged me to keep going but they didn't automatically lead to the next required lesson.
 Instead I lost momentum figuring out where I was and what was next.
 And overall the mobile experience was not clean and responsive.

 Ideas surfaced mid-audit: what if instead of a standard quiz, certain lessons asked reps to record themselves explaining a concept in their own words?
-For technical content—net metering, true-ups, utility rate structures—the kind of knowledge you need in the field, being able to articulate it out loud is a better test of understanding than picking an answer from a list.
+For technical content like net metering, true-ups, utility rate structures—the kind of knowledge you need in the field—being able to articulate it out loud is a better test of understanding than picking an answer from a list.
+Or similarly, typing out the answer yourself compared to selecting it from multiple choice could also improve retention.

 Research & Brainstorming